purrcat259/neo-pysqlite/README.md

 ### Running

-* Import into your script via `from neo-pysqlite import Pysqlite`
+* Import into your script via `from neopysqlite.neopysqlite import Pysqlite`
 * Instansiate a `Pysqlite` object and use as required

 ## TODO